-In addition, we offer spiritually integrated counseling for clients interested in this approach.
+Spirituality is a critical source of strength for many clients and can be instrumental in promoting psychological well-being.
+Many of our therapists are trained to offer spiritually-integrated counseling in an open and non-judgmental environment for clients interested in this approach.
 We respect all faith perspectives or no faith at all, and help our clients engage their faith/life philosophy as they see fit as part of their overall healing and recovery process.
 We welcome but never require spiritual conversations as part of the therapeutic process.
 Our counselors are well versed in Christianity, Judaism, and Buddhism, as well as many other faith/life philosophy perspectives.

 Our overarching counseling strategy is a plan-oriented team approach that integrates high-quality psychotherapy with pastoral care, which refers to a model of emotional, social and spiritual support that can be found in all cultures and traditions.
 The term is considered inclusive of distinctly non-religious forms of support, as well as support for people from religious communities.